AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 AI use case: Sustainability

 “There’s a role for AI in how we can impact the industry more broadly,” Rothaus said.
 “How can we operate more efficient, sustainable properties and encourage more sustainable travel?
 Smart buildings are one area.
-AI can play a role in analyzing your supply chain to understand impact and identify areas for improvement.”
+AI can play a role in analyzing your supply chain to understand the impact and identify areas for improvement.”

 What I like about using AI for sustainability initiatives is how this can programmatically reduce energy needs and environmental impact instead of just hoping people make the right choices.